50 Incredible Things To Do in Argentina

 But it’s not just about the steak in Argentina.
 The food in Argentina is delicious, and you’ll be kept well-fed with empanadas, facturas (the most famous of all, medialunas, were served every Wednesday in my office and were responsible for giving me several cavities), choripan, milanesa, dulce de leche, ice cream, provoleta and alfajores.

 When you visit Argentina, come with an appetite and some stretchy pants!
-The food is hands-down one of my favourite reasons to visit Argentina.
+The food is one of my favourite reasons to visit Argentina.

 READ NEXT: Where to eat and drink in Buenos Aires